What is permitted development and what are its limits?

 What's the difference between planning permission and permitted development?

+Two qualifications matter.
+Prior approval is a halfway step: certain PD rights — Larger Householder rear extensions of 6 to 8 metres — require you to notify the council and let them assess specific impacts before you start.
+Lighter than full planning.
+Not no-permission.
 PD is conditional and absolute simultaneously.
 Conditional in that every numerical limit must be met.
 Absolute in that the council has no discretion to vary the rules.
-If you're unsure your project meets the conditions, apply for a Lawful Development Certificate. £129.
+If you're unsure your project meets the conditions, apply for a Lawful Development Certificate (£274).
 Written confirmation.
 Buyers' solicitors will request it on sale.
-Take the PlanWiser quiz at planwiser.uk/quiz to see whether your project is PD.
+Take the PlanWiser quiz at planwiser.uk/take-the-assessment to see whether your project is PD.

 How big can I extend my house without planning permission?

+Single-storey rear extensions: 3m projection on terraced and semi-detached, 4m on detached.
+Maximum overall height 4m.
+Maximum eaves 3m within 2m of any boundary.
 Two-storey rear: 3m projection.
 Minimum 7m to the rear boundary.
 Eaves and ridge no higher than the existing house.
 Single-storey side: half the original house width, single storey only.

 Three traps.
 First, "original" means the house as built (or as it stood on 1 July 1948 if older), not as it stands today — previous extensions count.
 Second, combined extensions and outbuildings cannot cover more than 50% of the curtilage outside the original footprint.
 Third, designated areas (conservation areas, AONBs, National Parks) impose stricter limits.
-Use PlanWiser's quiz at planwiser.uk/quiz to confirm your specific limits.
+Use PlanWiser's quiz at planwiser.uk/take-the-assessment to confirm your specific limits.

 Can I install a heat pump under permitted development?